 2018: Colored Pencil artwork featured in the December 2018 Guild of Natural Science Illustrators Journal article “Leaves: what they are, how they work, ways to draw” by Gretchen Halpert, MA

-Certificate in Scientific Illustration – SIDP with Gretchen Halpert https://www.gretchenhalpert-distanceprogram.com/
+- Certificate in Scientific Illustration (Scientific rendering in Graphite, Pen & Ink, Watercolor, and Colored Pencil) – SIDP with Gretchen Halpert

-MA in TESOL (English Language Education and Linguistics) – University of Southern Mississippi, Hattiesburg, MS
+- MA in TESOL (English Language & Adult Education, Linguistics), University of Southern Mississippi, Hattiesburg, MS

-Graduate Certificate in Storytelling – (Performance, Creative Writing, Folklore & Mythology Studies), University of North Texas, Denton, TX
+- Graduate Certificate in Storytelling (Vocal Performance, Creative Writing, Folklore & Mythology Studies), University of North Texas, Denton, TX

-Art studies in various media with Gretchen Halpert, Bridget Woosley, Pauline Agnew, Flora Bowley, Cynthia Knox, Mindy Lighthipe, and Tamara LaPorte
+- Art studies in various media with Bridget Woosley, George Davis, Pauline Agnew, Flora Bowley, Cynthia Knox, Mindy Lighthipe, and Tamara LaPorte

-Oenology and Viticulture studies in the U.S., Canada, France, and Portugal
+- Oenology and Viticulture studies in the United States, Canada, France, and Portugal

 Honorable Mention for “Blue Crab” mixed media artwork featured in J. Mane Gallery’s EAT!
 International Online Juried Art Exhibition